 User interface elements, like buttons, should appear tangible, even though they are behind a layer of glass.
 To bridge the gap, visual and motion cues should acknowledge input immediately and animate in ways that look and feel like direct manipulation.

 Visual feedback is also helpful when you need to inform users about the results of an operation.
 Animation is able to reinforce the actions a user is performing.

-3. Show system status
+C. Show system status

-As a designer, you should let a user know that the app isn’t frozen and indicate the status of its ongoing process.
+You should let a user know that the app isn’t frozen and indicate the status of its ongoing process.
 Visual signs of progress give users a sense of control over the app.

 Loading time is an unavoidable situation for most digital products.
-But when we can’t shorten the line, we can certainly make the wait more pleasant.
+But when we can’t shorten the time, we can certainly make the wait more pleasant.
 While animation won’t solve the problem, it definitely makes waiting less of a problem.

 If an interface features a lot of elements, it can be desirable to shift the attention of the user to a specific element on the screen.
 Motion, by its nature, has the highest level of prominence in a user interface.
 Neither text paragraphs nor static images can compete with motion.
-Designers can take advantage of this property to grab the user's attention.
+App designers can take advantage of this property to grab the user's attention.

-4. Help the user get started
+D. Help the user get started

 Animation can guide and teach the user how to interact with the interface.

 User onboarding demands a flawless user experience.
 Some apps have a complex structure, and if you don’t want to frighten users, you should explain how an app works at the very beginning.